Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/VitisMakefile_Flow.md

 Phase 2 contains the following stages:

- 1. `aie2`: As in the previous phase, this stage builds an AI Engine application, but in this case it uses the new platform constraints.
+ 1. `aie2`: As in the previous phase, this stage builds an AI Engine application, but in this case, it uses the new platform constraints.

  2. `host`: Compile the PS application.